-Nowadays, more and more people focus on their health and undergo regular medical checkups.
-When a CT scan reveals one or more nodules in the lungs, people want to know whether they are benign (non-cancerous) or malignant (cancerous) and what steps to take next.
+Nowadays, more and more people focus on their health and get regular checkups.
+When a CT scan finds one or more nodules in the lungs, people want to know if they’re benign (non-cancerous) or malignant (cancerous) and what steps to take next.

-Here is a general overview of lung nodules and the treatment.
+Here’s a general overview of lung nodules and their treatment.

 What is a lung nodule?

-A lung nodule is a well-defined opacity in the lung on a chest scan.
-It appears as a single, round area and is typically smaller than 3 cm in size.
-This type of nodule is often referred to as a “solitary lung nodule.”
-If a nodule is larger than 3 cm, it’s called a mass.
+A lung nodule is a well-defined spot (opacity) in the lung seen on a chest scan.
+It looks like a single, round area and is usually smaller than 3 cm.
+Doctors often call this a “solitary lung nodule.”
+If a nodule is larger than 3 cm, they call it a mass.
 A small lung nodule is usually less than 1 cm in diameter and found on a thin layer CT scan of the chest.

 Does a lung nodule mean cancer?

-It’s a common misconception that all lung nodules are cancerous.
-In fact, a variety of lung diseases can lead to the development of nodules, comprising both non-cancerous and cancerous conditions.
-The majority of nodules are non-cancerous and do not require treatment.
-They may be due to inflammation, tuberculosis, fungal infections, and non-cancerous tumors.
-Only a small percentage of nodules can be due to primary or metastatic lung cancer.
-However, it’s essential to have any new or growing nodules evaluated by a medical professional to determine the underlying cause and appropriate management.
+Some people mistakenly think many lung nodules are cancerous.
+In fact, many lung conditions can cause nodules, including both non-cancerous and cancerous ones.
+Most nodules are non-cancerous and don’t need treatment.
+They might come from inflammation, tuberculosis, fungal infections, or non-cancerous tumors.
+Only a small number are due to primary or spread (metastatic) lung cancer.
+Even so, you should always have new or growing nodules checked by a doctor.
+They can figure out the cause and the best way to manage it.

 What should I do after a lung nodule is found?

-A number of factors need to be taken into account when a lung nodule is found, such as the size and shape of the nodule, as well as the patient’s smoking history and family history of cancer.
-Large population-based samples show that the vast majority of lung nodules are NOT cancerous, while about 5% of lung nodules turn out to be cancerous.
-This data suggests that if a lung nodule is incidentally found during a physical exam, you should consult a medical professional such as a pulmonologist or thoracic surgeon for a thorough assessment of the condition based on CT imaging, symptoms, and past medical history.
-They will then carry out follow-up monitoring or surgical treatment as needed.
+When a lung nodule is found, doctors look at several factors: its size and shape, plus your smoking history and family history of cancer.
+Large studies show that most lung nodules are NOT cancerous—only about 5% turn out to be cancer.
+This means if a nodule is found by chance during a checkup, you should see a specialist like a pulmonologist (lung doctor) or thoracic surgeon.
+They will fully assess the nodule using CT scans, your symptoms, and past health history.
+Then, they will recommend follow-up monitoring or surgery if needed.

 Can lung cancer be cured with surgery?

-Firstly, surgery is the preferred treatment for lung cancer and remains the only treatment with the potential for a complete cure for lung cancer.
-The literature reports that the 5-year survival rate for stage I lung cancer is over 73% and for stage IA lung cancer is over 95%.
-(Note: 5-year survival rate refers to the probability of surviving beyond 5 years in a population with the disease, rather than only 5 years).
+First, surgery is the top treatment for lung cancer—and it’s the only one that can potentially cure the disease completely.
+Studies show that the 5-year survival rate for stage I lung cancer is over 73%, and for stage IA, it’s over 95%.
+(Note: 5-year survival rate means the chance of living more than 5 years after diagnosis, not just 5 years.)

-Secondly, most early-stage lung cancers can be removed thoracoscopically, which is a minimally invasive surgery (MIS).
-This procedure has the advantages of less trauma, faster recovery time, fewer complications, and less pain compared to traditional open-chest surgery.
-Patients can get out of bed the day after surgery and be discharged from the hospital in about a week.
+Second, most early-stage lung cancers can be removed with thoracoscopic surgery—a minimally invasive procedure.
+Compared to traditional open-chest surgery, this method causes less trauma, lets you recover faster, lowers the risk of complications, and hurts less.
+Patients can get out of bed the day after surgery and leave the hospital in about a week.

-Patients with localized mid-late stage lung cancer can also benefit from a multidisciplinary and comprehensive treatment approach based on surgery.
+People with localized mid-to-late stage lung cancer can also benefit from surgery combined with other treatments (a multidisciplinary approach).

-In short, with early detection, diagnosis, and treatment, early-stage lung cancer can be cured in most cases.
+In short, with early detection, diagnosis, and treatment, most cases of early-stage lung cancer can be cured.